 If you’re going with a full-blown mimosa bar, two or three of the Ypsilon can display a variety of juices.
 Or if the gathering is more intimate, mix up a batch of mimosas or Bloody Marys for two.
 You can mix directly in the carafe with any regular wooden spoon or spatula (no special bar spoon needed).
 When filled to the neck, it holds 32 ounces comfortably, which translates to about six 5-ounce servings of juice or four pint-glass-sized Bloody Marys (if your pint glass is packed with ice).

 Overall, the Ypsilon has clean lines, no seams in the glass, and a modern aesthetic.
-It was originally brought to my attention after I was served from it in two separate San Francisco restaurants on the same day.
-Currently it has a solid 4½-star score (out of five) across 51 Amazon user reviews, and it comes in a range of colorful lid options (all colors except white were available when we published this guide).
+It originally came to my attention after two separate San Francisco restaurants served me with it on the same day.

 We also tried the Anchor Hocking Glass Carafe, one of the few other choices with a reliable lid, but found its visible seam on the outside and thicker glass to be less attractive.
 The Simax Bohemia Cristal carafe matches the Ypsilon for looks, but the lid isn’t airtight and can’t be used for storage.
 We considered popular Weck juice jars, but the tiny parts securing the lids are very misplace-able and a bit fussy. ↵